DeVilhena-Paulo/KdQuery/README.rst

 The nearest_point method
 ------------------------

-Let's say that in your application you have some positions over the superface of the Earth and that to store this data you implement a kd-tree where each node is stored as an element of an array with these specifications:
+Let's say that you work with some positions over the superface of the Earth in your application and that to store this data you implement a kd-tree where each node is represented as an element of an array with these specifications:

 .. code-block:: python